 - Physical tests

-While all the rounds have their own significance, the basic purpose is of the exercise is to filter out the candidates with inferior qualities and skills for the job and recruiting those with superior skills.
-In assessing their capabilities and providing employment to the best, the process of recruitment boils down to assessing the soft skills which eventually separate the best from the mediocre.
+While all the rounds have their own significance, the basic purpose is to filter out the candidates with inferior qualities and skills for the job, in favor of those with superior skills.
+In so doing, the recruitment process ends up with strong candidates.

 What are soft skills?
-Soft skills are the personal traits, reactions, habits, communication skills, social graces, language, interpersonal skills, relationship management, and leadership qualities and how he reacts to a given set of conditions favorable or adverse.
+Soft skills are the personal traits, reactions, habits, communication skills, social graces, language, interpersonal skills, relationship management, and leadership qualities in the face of a given set of conditions – favorable or adverse.

 The success of an organization depends mainly on the performance of its employees whose contributions are critical in making the company a success.
 Hence, the intention is to recruit and encourage employees with a better set of soft skills.
 Much importance is attached by professional companies worldwide and several custom-made training programs – designed to hone the soft skills of the employees – have been developed by the recruiting authorities and employment agencies.

-Special attention is paid by the higher managers and career guides to the following soft skills:
+Special attention is paid by higher-level management and career guidance counselors regarding soft skills:

-The study of the EQ i.e. Emotional Intelligence Quotient is designed to gauge the inner personality traits of a person to determine whether he is average, superior and quickly adaptable to various situation changes and whether he is suitable for this particular career.
+The study of the EQ, or Emotional Intelligence Quotient is designed to gauge the inner personality traits determine whether they are average or superior, and specifically whether they are suitable for a particular position.

-Thus, it can be seen that despite the presence of technical, professional and other quantifiable skills, it is the soft skills which eventually count in your career.
+In the end, once you get past the technical, professional and other quantifiable skills, it is the soft skills which land you the job.

 – The Recruit Founders